ilf/gpg-maintenance/README.md

 Be sure to set up your GnuPG options file "~/.gnupg/gpg.conf" to use Tor and a Keyserver supporting HKPS.

+See the example gpg.conf for some proposed good practices.

 License
 -------